I. America the Beautiful

 But in what do we consider that our superior virtue consists?
 I think that Americans tend to believe that others have less of many things than we have, and the fact that we have more is a sign of grace.
-I shall thus try to elaborate the many arenas in which this concept of “less-ness” may be thought to exist.
+I shall thus try to elaborate on the many arenas in which this concept of “less-ness” may be thought to exist.
 I shall start with the one arena about which most Americans seem to be quite sure.
 Other countries are less modern, meaning by modernity the level of technological development.
 The United States has the most advanced technology in the world.
 This technology is located in the gadgets found in our homes across the country, in the networks of communications and transport, in the infrastructure of the country, in the instruments of space exploration, and of course in the military hardware that is available to our armed forces.
 As a result of this accumulation of technology, Americans consider that life in the U.S. is more comfortable, that our production competes more successfully in the world market, and that therefore we are certain to win the wars into which others may drag us.

 Americans also consider their society to be more efficient.
-Things run more smoothly—at the work place, in the public arena, in social relations, in our dealings with bureaucracies.
+Things run more smoothly—at the workplace, in the public arena, in social relations, in our dealings with bureaucracies.
 However great our complaints about any of these practices, we seem to find, when we wander elsewhere, that others manage things less well.
 Others do not seem to have American get-up-and-go.
 They are less inventive about finding solutions to problems, major and minor.
 They are too mired in traditional and/or formal ways.
 And this holds the others back, while America forges ahead.
 We are very ready therefore to offer friendly advice to all and sundry—to Nigerians, to Japanese, to Italians—about how they could do things better.
 The emulation of American ways by others is considered a big plus when Americans assess what is going on in other countries.
-Daniel Boone plus the Peace Corps comprise the bases of an evaluation of comparative political economy.
+Daniel Boone plus the Peace Corps comprise the basis of an evaluation of comparative political economy.

-But of course most Americans would deny that the less-ness of others is merely material.
+But of course, most Americans would deny that the less-ness of others is merely material.
 It is spiritual as well.
 Or if the term spiritual seems to exclude the secular humanists, it is cultural as well.
 Our presidents tell us, and our patriotic songs remind us, that we are the land of liberty.
 Others are less free than we are.
 The Statue of Liberty stretches out its hand to all those “huddled masses yearning to breathe free.”

 Our density of freedom is visualized in so many ways.
 Which other country has the Bill of Rights?
 Where else is freedom of the press, of religion, of speech so honored?
 Where else are immigrants so integrated into the political system?
 Can one name another country in which someone arriving here as a teenager, and still speaking English to this day with a thick German accent, could become the Secretary of State, the chief representative of Americans to the rest of the world?
 Is there any other country where social mobility, for those with merit, is so rapid?
 And which country can match us in the degree to which we are democratic?
 Democratic not merely in the continuing openness of our political structures, the centrality of a two-party system, but also in our quotidian mores?
-Is the United States not the country which excels in maintaining the principle of “first come, first served” in the practices of daily life, this as opposed to a system in which those who have privilege get preference?
+Is the United States not the country which excels in maintaining the principle of “first come, first served” in the practices of daily life, as opposed to a system in which those who have privilege get preference?
 And these democratic mores, in the public arena and in social life, date back at least 200, if not almost 400 years.

 From melting pot to multiculturality, we have prided ourselves on the incredible ethnic mix of real American life—in our restaurants, in our universities, in our political leadership.
 Yes, we have had our faults, but we have done more than any other country to try to overcome them.
 Have we not taken the lead in the last decades in tearing down barriers of gender and race, in the constantly renewed search for the perfect meritocracy?
 Even our movements of protest give us cause for pride.
 Where else are they so persistent, so diverse, so legitimate?